LP-116/Project-1/README.md

 There are 7 files in the main branch of this repository that contain our analysis and data cleanup.
 Details on these files are below:

-* Top 5 and Bottom 5 Suburbs in Victoria.ipynb
+* Top 5 and Bottom 5 Suburbs in Victoria.ipynb  (completed by Sree)
 <br />This notebook completes some analysis on Victorian suburbs and identifies the top and bottom 5 suburbs in Victoria based on price change between different periods of time.
 Graphs and the data cleanup process are included.

-* Extracting state wage details.ipynb
+* Extracting state wage details.ipynb (completed by Leanne)
 <br />This notebook shows how the missing years for the state wage analysis were extracted.

-* Extracting suburb wage details.ipynb
+* Extracting suburb wage details.ipynb (completed by Leanne)
 <br />This notebook shows how the wage details were extracted for the suburb income analysis.

-* Final suburb analysis.ipynb
+* Final suburb analysis.ipynb (completed by Leanne)
 <br />This notebook is the bulk of the suburb analysis.
 The heatmaps are included in this notebook and it also shows the data cleanup process.

-* State price predictions.ipynb
+* State price predictions.ipynb (completed by John)
 <br />This notebook shows how the house price predictions were calculated for each state.
 Graphs and the data cleanup process are included.

-* Suburb salary analysis.ipynb
+* Suburb salary analysis.ipynb (completed by Leanne)
 <br />This notebook shows how the suburb salary analysis was completed.
 Graphs and the data cleanup process are included.

+* House Price Forecast.ipynb (completed by Mathew)
+<br />This notebook shows how the house price forecast analysis was completed.
+Graphs and the data cleanup process are included.

+* House Price Analysis.ipynb (completed by Mathew)
+<br />This notebook shows how the state and regional house price analysis was completed.
+Graphs and the data cleanup process are included.

+* Reformatting VIC.ipynb (completed by Mathew)
+<br />This notebook shows the process of reformatting VIC data.

+* Regression Analysis.ipynb (completed by Mathew)
+  <br />This notebook shows how the regression analysis was completed.
+Graphs and the data cleanup process are included.

 * Images folder - this folder contains images of all graphs generated in the analysis
 * Data files - This folder contains all csv files used/exported in our analysis.
-* Analysis Presentation - A powerpoint version of our presentation.
+* Analysis Presentation - A powerpoint version of our presentation. (completed by all)
-* Analysis summary - A summary of our findings.
+* Analysis summary - A summary of our findings. (written contributions by all but document prepared and finessed by Mathew)

  ---
 ### Data sources